misoelegant/rpm/il-practice-mod/README.md

 - When time is used as a tiebreaker, your time is the *first time* you reach your score.
   For example, if you end a Max Size run at 19cm7mm, your tiebreaker is the first time you reached 19cm7mm, even if you kept playing.

-## Importing your existing PBs

-1. Hover over the level on Earth and select the category you want to import into.
-2. Press the "Import PB" button shown on the bottom of the screen.
-3. Type your score in with the keyboard.
-The score will appear red until it's formatted correctly.
-    * For time, the score should look like "mm:ss" or "mm:ss.dd".
-    * For size, the score should look like "123m45cm6mm", with units left out as necessary.
-4. Press the "Confirm import" button.
-5. The imported score will always override your existing PB, so if you make a mistake, you can just re-import.

 ## Mod Options menu

 - **Categories**: filters the available categories to a smaller subset.